-The station has ramps from both platforms, but no lifts.
-It does not have step-free interchange between platforms – wheelchair users cannot get from one side to the other.
+Kew Gardens station has ramps from both platforms, but no lifts.
+There is no step-free interchange between platforms – wheelchair users cannot get from one side to the other.
 See Kew Gardens’ station access information for more details.

-The map of the local area shows the route to The National Archives from the eastbound platform (see red dotted line) and the westbound platform of Kew Gardens station (see blue dashed line).
+Our disabled access map shows the route to take to The National Archives from the eastbound platform (see red dotted line) and the westbound platform of Kew Gardens station (see blue dashed line).

-When leaving The National Archives you can ask staff at the welcome desk to call you a taxi.
+When leaving The National Archives, staff at the welcome desk will be happy to call you a taxi.

-Kew Bridge station is approximately 1.4 km away from The National Archives.
+Kew Bridge (National Rail) station is approximately 1.4 kilometres from The National Archives.
 It is not accessible to visitors with wheelchairs.
 Please see Kew Bridge station access information for more details.

-There is no direct bus service from The National Archives to Kew Gardens station.
+There is no direct bus service from The National Archives to either Kew Gardens station or Kew Bridge station.

-The R68 bus terminates near The National Archives at the Kew Retail Park.
-If you are a wheelchair user travelling from Richmond we recommend catching the R68 (from just outside Richmond station) instead of getting a train or tube to Kew Gardens station.
+The R68 bus terminates near The National Archives at Kew Retail Park.
+If you are a wheelchair user travelling from Richmond, we recommend catching the R68 (from just outside Richmond station) instead of travelling by train or tube to Kew Gardens station.

 Car parking for disabled visitors